margaritageleta/PixInWav/README.md

 In the `src` folder we find:

-- `umodel_rgb_shuffle.py`: the best-performing audio steganography model with RGB images as input.
-- `loader_rgb.py`: the loader script to create the customized dataset from RGB image (ImageNet) + audio.
-- `trainer_rgb.py`: a script to either train a model from scratch using provided training data or loading a pre-trained `StegoUNet` model for RGB images.
-- `umodel.py`: an audio steganography model with B&W images as input.
+- `umodel.py`: the complete audio steganography model with RGB or B&W  images as input.
-- `loader.py`: the loader script to create the customized dataset from B&W image (ImageNet) + audio.
+- `loader.py`: the loader script to create the customized dataset from RGB or B&W image (ImageNet) + audio.
-- `trainer.py`: a script to either train a model from scratch using provided training data or loading a pre-trained `StegoUNet` model for B&W images.
+- `trainer_rgb.py`: a script to either train a model from scratch using provided training data or loading a pre-trained `StegoUNet` model for RGB or B&W images.
 - `losses.py`: a script with all the losses and metrics defined for training.
 Uses a [courtesy script](https://github.com/Po-Hsun-Su/pytorch-ssim) to compute the SSIM metric.
 - `pystct.py`: [courtesy script](https://github.com/jonashaag/pydct) to perform Short-Time Cosine Transform on raw audio waveforms.
 - `pydtw.py`: [courtesy script](https://github.com/Sleepwalking/pytorch-softdtw) to compute SoftDTW as an additional term in the loss function.